-James R. Hoffa Professor of Modern American Labor History and Executive Associate Dean for Faculty Affairs
+James R. Hoffa Teamsters Professor of Modern American Labor History and Vice Dean for Faculty and Administration

 Phillips Hall 212